exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 ```

 #### Autoprestige explanation
-This is the new equation for prestige.
+This is the new expression for prestige.
 It looks intimidating, but it will work normally and
 you never have to turn it off (you would have to if you didn't use this one later on).
 Here is
-an explanation for all parts except the normal equation which has an [explanation](https://exponential-idle-guides.netlify.app/guides/ex-basics/#autoprestige-explanation) already.
+an explanation for all parts except the normal expression which has an [explanation](https://exponential-idle-guides.netlify.app/guides/ex-basics/#autoprestige-explanation) already.

 ```
 ((d(smooth(10^10^10^(phi * tau), 1)) > 1)